hidashhi/api-doc/api/js/call.md

 	});

-#### Accepting calls
+#### Accepting Calls

 At this phase, the user can accept, decline or ignore the call within a timeframe imposed by the ringing timeout, which is managed by the messaging server.
 If the messaging server does not receive a response for the `call.init` message within that time, it will send a `call.ringing_timeout` message to all participants.
 When the JavaScript API receives a `call.ringing_timeout` message for the connected user, it emits a `call:end` event through the `JSAPI` object, to notify the client application that the call has ended for that user.
-Note that this event is also emitted by the JavaScript API after a `call.hangup` message sent by the connected user from the same connection or another connection.
+Note that this event is also emitted by the JavaScript API after a `call.hangup` message sent by the connected user from the same connection or from another connection.

 A call can be accepted using the `JSAPI.Call.accept` method.
 This method will update local state accordingly and will send a `call.accept` message to all participants.
 At this moment, the JavaScript API also sets up audio and/or video streamers locally, as specified in the `options` argument passed to the `JSAPI.openCall` method and it waits for streams from the other peers.
 When the other peers receive a `call.accept` message, the JavaScript API starts their audio and/or video streamers and creates players for each active peer.
 The javaScript API will notify the client application by firing a `call:accepted` event through the `JSAPI` object.
 You can register an observer for this event using: